MicrochipTech/AzureDemo_AnyCloud/README.md

     >
     Event: MQTT broker connected

 Finally, the script subscribes to the DPS MQTT notification topic, and publishes to a topic that registers the device.
 The initial publish to the registration topic includes the model ID as the payload.
 The result of this publication will be a a JSON message with an operationID field, and the status "assigning".
-The code then delays, and issues a polling request to a second topic to determine if the registration is compilete.
+The code then delays, and issues a polling request to a second topic to determine if the registration is complete.

     Start DPS registration...